joaquintides/concurrent_hashmap_api/README.md

 `operator[]` is not provided. `erase([const_]iterator)` is logically replaced by `erase([const_]accessor)`.

-`rehash` is concurrency-safe.
-Additional functionality is provided _without concurrency guarantees_:
+`rehash` is thread-safe.
+Additional functionality is provided _without thread safety guarantees_:
 * iterators,
 * assignment,
 * `clear` and `swap`.